telerik/blazor-docs/knowledge-base/grid-kb-specific-width.md

 }
 ````

->important Notes:
->
-* You may get a horizontal scrollbar in the Grid if the browser viewport is too narrow.
+## Notes

-* If you have hierarchy, the style will apply to the detail tables as well.
+If you have hierarchy, the style will apply to the detail tables as well.
-* The `min-width` style should be more than the sum of the all set column widths.
-The width-less N number of columns will receive 1/N of the remaining space.